AurelienNioche/MAppServer/README.md

 * Check the settings in `src/Config` in the Android project
 * Check for responsiveness
+* Implement the belief update system
+* Implement the update of the challenges (action selection)

+## Challenges update

+* When a client connects for updating,
+  * Look at the challenges that the client wants to update (because offer accepted, and so on).
+    - Whether the `server_tag` is different or not, then use the client data to update the server data.
+    Make sure that this will mean that the challenge is rolled back to the initial state in case the `server_tag` is different.
+Maybe in the future, add a comment in the db, or a related field with all the update history.
+* Then, look if new activity data.
+If so:
+  * Update the activity data
+  * Update the beliefs of the model
+  * If so, possibly update the challenges.
+      - if a challenge offer window already began, it can not be updated
+      - otherwise, update the challenge
+      - When updating, update the variables in the `Challenge` class, and generate a new server tag
+          `server_tag`
+  * Check which challenges have been updated by comparing the `server_tag` with the `android_tag`.
+Give the list of challenges to the client.

+# Extra

 * Optional: Give a thought about allowing backup or not (?)